coderbyte-org/cb-code-runner/README.md

 ## Examples
 The input JSON payload expects two parameters: `language` and a `files` array with each object in `files` containing a file `name` and code `content`.

+The output will be a JSON payload with the following parameters: `stdout`, `stderr`, `error`, and `duration` which is the execution time in milliseconds.

 ##### Input
 ```javascript
 {